-Trane Technologies is a global climate innovator that brings efficient and sustainable climate solutions to buildings, homes and transportation driven by strategic brands Trane and Thermo King and an innovative, environmentally responsible portfolio of services and products.
+Trane Technologies is a global climate innovator that brings efficient and sustainable climate solutions to buildings, homes and transportation through our strategic brands Trane® and Thermo King® and an innovative, environmentally responsible portfolio of products and services, and connected intelligent controls.

 Approach: Through a variety of social sustainability initiatives, we seek to engage directly with the communities where our associates live and work, which helps to create shared value and engage our worldwide team in the mission and purpose of the company.
 Our commitment to social sustainability is also expressed through our supplier diversity program.